Chaonians: Mythological origins

-The Epirotic tribes sought their progenitor in the Homeric epics, similar to other tribes in Greece.
-The Chaonians chose the Trojan prince Helenus.
-Though this mythical tradition is commonly considered to have been created during the time of Alcetas, or even Pyrrhus (along with later additions that date to the Roman times), it seems that the core of the mythological genealogy of the Chaonians was already established by the 6th century BC, and its roots can be traced at the end of the 8th century BC, through the lost epic poem of Nostoi.
-In Virgil's Aeneid, the eponymous ancestor of the Chaonians was the Trojan hero Chaon.
+Chaonians sought their mythical progenitor in the Homeric epics, similar to other tribes in Greece.
+They chose the Trojan prince Helenus.
+Though this tradition is commonly considered to have been created during the time of Alcetas, or even Pyrrhus (along with later additions that date to the Roman times), according to Dakaris, Hammond, and Chanteli it is very likely that the core of the mythological genealogy of the Chaonians was already established by the 6th century BC, and its roots can be traced at the end of the 8th century BC, through the lost epic poem of Nostoi, which would have reached the region from around the time of its main composition, with wandering aoidoi who traveled and recited epic poems throughout the Greek-speaking world.
+According to Malkin, their founding myth may have arisen as a response to the self-definitions of the Molossians and Thesprotians.
+According to Hernandez, among the Epirote tribes, the Molossians viewed their descent as a mixture of Greek and Trojan, from Neoptolemus and Helenus respectively, whereas the Chaonians viewed their descent as strictly Trojan, from Helenus and Andromache; perhaps in opposition to the Greek ethnicity of the colonizers and/or the mixed origins of the southern Epirote tribes.